stevenwudi/ApolloScape_InstanceSeg/README.md

 #  6 DoF estimation network

-The Repo is no longer maintained, we have migrate the code to
+The Repo is no longer maintained, I have migrate the code to

 https://github.com/stevenwudi/Kaggle_PKU_Baidu